 § 3-602.
-Course of treatment [Emerg. eff.
-April 8, 2003]
+Course of treatment

 A. A course of treatment in an opioid substitution treatment program may include, but shall not be limited to, short-term detoxification, interim maintenance treatment or comprehensive maintenance treatment depending on the availability of such services and the needs of the individual.